 - After school starts, the swimming areas at DuBois Park and Peanut Island are guarded ONLY on weekends during the public school year.

-Please note: No dogs are allowed on County-operated beaches.
-Dogs are also not permitted in Gulfstream Park, Gulfstream.
+Please note, no dogs are allowed on county beaches.
 For general information about bringing dogs to County-operated parks, please click here.